Mexican Car Insurance: Everything You Need To Know

 You shouldn’t need to worry about adding any additional passengers to your policy for your primary vehicle.
 If you choose a good insurance company, your passengers are covered as long as they carry a valid driver’s license on them.

 Overall, purchasing Mexican car insurance is absolutely necessary if you plan on driving in Mexico.
-You shouldn’t let that intimidate you though, purchasing a policy is quick and easy, and think how good you will feel driving your own vehicle on your own terms, knowing you are not only covered in case of an accident, but you are following the law.
+You shouldn’t let that intimidate you, as purchasing a policy is quick and easy, and think how good you will feel driving your own vehicle on your own terms, knowing you are not only covered in case of an accident, but you are following the law.